poanchen/auto-submit-pro-unlimited-work-hours-form/README.md

 ## Note
 In default, work hours will be set to start from 8:45AM to 4:45PM with no lunch break for everyday except Saturday and Sunday.
 In addition, once the script is completed, a screenshot of the result will be saved along with the script.

+## Next steps/ideas
+* Instead of having the default time everyday, user should have the ability to customized their time for every single day.
+* Added the ability to promote user input for their username and password to improve the security.